courtois-neuromod/ds_prep/physio/code/conversion/README.md

 5.  `-outdir` : on our servers it is `data/neuromod/DATA/cneuromod/<task-dataset>/` from there, all subjects are listed and phys2bids should save converted files and command line reports.

 6.  `-heur` : build `heur_movie10.py` to name files appropriately for the task

+# Use a CLI to get all info needed